-She only uses Burt’s Bees lip balm in public.
+She only uses her Burt’s Bees lip balm in public.
 In private, she uses the strawberry Chapstick they sell at gas stations next to the 99 cent lighters.
-The menthol in the Burt’s Bees leaves a tingle that reminds her to pout her lips; to make subtle use of her tongue to keep them moist.
-Occasionally she bites her bottom lip – because it is endearing.
+The menthol in the Burt’s Bees leaves a tingle -- it reminds her to pout her lips; to make subtle use of her tongue to moisten them.

-Too often she looks at people as though she has a right to know them.
-She swallows them up; sucks on the bones.
+She looks at people as though she has a right to know them.
+She swallows them up.
+Sucks on the bones.
 Slides her mind gently inside them, deep until she hits a wall.
 And then she sits there, curled up against the softest parts of them.

-She prefers to wear her hair down, around her shoulders, the way it was when she was a kid.
-Were it not for that ass and hips, she’d still look like a 12-year-old tomboy.
+She prefers to wear her hair down, around her shoulders; the way it was when she was a kid.
+Were it not for those child-bearing hips, she’d still look like a 12-year-old tomboy.

-She gets hit on by men her father’s age; men whose eyes simultaneously say “You remind me of my daughter” and “How much for a blow job?”
+She gets hit on by men her father’s age.
+Men whose eyes say, “You remind me of my daughter.”
+And then, “How much for a blow job?”

-Most days she spends alone, walking—walking to bookshops she hates, to movie theaters she doesn’t attend, past homes she hates herself for admiring.
-She walks because she wants to be humble, and because she’s not.
+Most days she spends alone, walking.
+Walking to coffee shops she hates, movie theaters she doesn’t attend, past homes she hates herself for envying.
+She walks because she wants to be humble and because she’s not.